mikiehan/lab-starter/assignments/minilab0/README.md

 Partner B: Name (UTEID)

-(Note once the team is formed, you cannot leave the team.)
+(Note once the team is formed, you may not leave the team as code base is very small.)

 ## Bare with Old Versions